What’s Causing Your Toe Pain? Symptoms, Relief & Recovery Tips

 Physical Exam

-During the physical examination, the doctor will assess the symptoms and limited range of motion.
+During the physical examination, the doctor will assess the symptoms and the limited range of motion.
 This can be done by examining your gait, the height of each step you take, abnormal patterns on the soles of your shoes, scars, and callus formations.
 Further, experts will also observe your active and passive movements.

 Imaging Tests

 Different types of imaging, including X-rays, CT scans, MRIs, and ultrasounds, can give a clearer picture of the point of injury.
-These tests determine the density of the bones, the positioning of the joints, tumors, infections, and more.
+These tests determine the density of the bones, the positioning of the joints, tumours, infections, and more.

 Blood Tests

-In some cases, toe pain can be caused by high cholesterol, artery diseases, and infections which need to be determined through blood tests.
+In some cases, toe pain can be caused by high cholesterol, artery diseases, and infections, which need to be determined through blood tests.
 To understand the condition better, these blood tests can provide detailed information on protein levels, inflammatory markers, and white blood cell count.

 Treatment of Toe Pain